-New approaches for clinical and cancer research
+New approaches for clinical research

 This review outlines the advantages of nanopore sequencing for the detection of a variety of genomic and epigenomic variants of relevance to clinical research.
 Specific case studies reveal how researchers are now utilising nanopore sequencing to deliver new insights into human health and disease.

 The widespread implementation of sequencing technologies over the last decade has delivered unprecedented insight into human health and disease; however the inherent limitations of traditional short-read sequencing technologies limit their ability to detect many important sources of genomic variation, such as structural variation, repetitive regions, phasing, base modifications, and transcript isoforms.

 This white paper outlines how, through the generation of short to ultra-long reads (>4 Mb) of native DNA or RNA, nanopore sequencing overcomes these challenges to deliver the most comprehensive characterisation of the human genome available from a single technology.
 Real-world case studies reveal how the application of nanopore sequencing has uncovered novel insights that were hidden from view when using traditional sequencing technologies.